priyavrat18/priyavrat18.github.io/README.md

 ## Portfolio

 I am a backend engineer with an experience of over 5 years.
 I have hands on experience working with web frameworks and technologies.
 I have extensively worked on Spring Boot with microservices for 3 years.
-Currently I am learning javascript libraries like react to be a fullstack developer.
+Currently I am learning javascript libraries like react to become a fullstack developer.

 ---